mzazon/awesome-cloud-projects/aws/automated-patching-systems-manager/automated-patching-systems-manager.md

 3. **Create Maintenance Window**:

-   Maintenance windows define the schedule for when patching operations can occur.
+   Maintenance windows define the schedule for when patching operations can occur, providing precise control over timing to minimize business impact.
 The cron expression controls the exact timing, while duration and cutoff parameters manage how long the window stays open and when new tasks stop being initiated.
+This scheduled approach ensures patches are applied during approved maintenance periods while preventing disruption to business-critical operations.

    ```bash
    # Create maintenance window scheduled for weekly patching